npartovi/extend-shopify-sdk/index.md

 <h2>Resume add to cart function</h2>

 Once the warranty has been added to the cart or the shopper has decided to not add a warranty (from the offer modal), you need to resume the add to cart function so that the product gets added to the cart.
 Inside the done function, trigger your theme’s product form submit function.
 This can be done in a number of ways, so it is up to you to determine the best solution for your theme.
-Below are some examples:

 **Standard add to cart flow (i.e form submission):**